udaykamboj/jepriCreations-Non-official-Repo/README.md

 ---

-## ❤️ Creator's Note

-Some users requested a tail version of my Windows 11 Cursor Concept.
-After many design attempts, I finally found a balanced style that I personally enjoy and hope you will too.

----

 ## 🔗 More from the Creator

 Find more cursor designs, alternate versions with different loading colors and sizes, and wallpapers at: